Flying-Acorn/Soil-SDK-Unity/docs/purchasing/Integration.md

 Before integrating, ensure you have completed the [Installation](../Installation.md).

+**Service Enablement**: Ensure the Purchasing service is enabled for your account.
+Reach out to your Soil contact to enable the service for you.

 ## Full Purchase Sequence

 Follow this complete flow for implementing in-app purchases: